Investors - Poised for sustainable success

 - Periodical benchmark reviews covering compensation of the members of the Board of Directors (including the Chairman of the Board of Directors), the CEO, and the other members of the Management Board

-- A yearly review of the individual compensation of the CEO and of the other members of the Management Board, including variable cash compensation
+- A yearly review of the individual compensation of the CEO and of the other members of the Management Board, including the VCC and the EEAP

 - Preparation of the compensation report

-- Selection and nomination of candidates for the membership of the Management Board as proposed by the CEO and pre-selection of suitable candidates to the Board of Directors
+- Selection and nomination of candidates for the role of the CEO, for membership of the Management Board as proposed by the CEO, as well as pre-selection of suitable candidates for the Board of Directors; and

 Approval and authority levels on compensation matters: